notaryanramani/mini-bert/README.md

 - **Simplified Architecture**: Mini-BERT follows the core principles of BERT while minimizing complexity.
 - **Easy to Understand**: Designed to be accessible for educational purposes, with clear code and documentation.
-- **Minimal Dependencies**: Requires only basic libraries such as PyTorch and NumPy.
+- **Minimal Dependencies**: Requires only basic libraries such as PyTorch.
 - **Flexible**: Easy to extend and customize for different experiments and applications.

 ## Installation